ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 06 - Tour of the Console & Services in AWS

+- 07 - About the UI changes in the course

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.